moodlunatic/datavis/README.md

 ---

-More details you can find is in the pdf.
+More details you can find are told in the pdf.